|Initial release:||March 14, 2020,|

 - Built-in support for the episode and level-wide music.ini and sounds.ini to override default music and sound assets.

 - World maps now support a custom directory to store any specific resources like custom tiles/scenes/paths/levels and not spam the episode root folder with world map resources anymore.

 - Default config format is INI, old config.dat format is no longer supported, mainly because of incompatible key code values (SDL_Scancode versus VirtualKeys enum of Windows API).

 - Game saves now using the SAVX format instead of a classic SAV.
-However, if you already have an old gamesave, you still can resume your game by using a new engine now (next gamesave attempt will result a SAVX file, old gamesave in SAV format will be kept untouched).
+However, if you already have an old gamesave, you still can resume your game by using a new engine now (the next gamesave attempt will result in a SAVX file, the old gamesave in SAV format will be kept untouched).

 - Built-in PNG support for custom and default graphics.
 Masked GIFs are still supported for backward compatibility, however, without making an unexpected auto-conversion like SMBX-38A does.

 - Checkpoints now have multi-points!
 You can use them in your levels multiple times without limits!